What Is An Amortization Mortgage and How Does it Work?

 4. If you are getting a subprime mortgage, it will cost you a fortune.

-5. It is best to get the most expensive mortgage you can qualify for.
+5. Getting the most expensive mortgage you can qualify for is best.

 Conclusion

 If you’re new to the world of mortgages, you may not know what an amortization mortgage is.
-An amortization mortgage is a loan where the amount you pay each month is based on the total amount of the loan.
+An amortization mortgage is a loan where the amount you pay each month is based on the total loan amount.